verus-lang/paper-sosp24-artifact/site/guide.md

 `results.json` are machine-readable results, which are also rendered as a pdf with the same structure as the figure in the paper, `results/macro-table.pdf`.

-From the local machine, copy the results off the cloudlab instance.
+From the local machine, copy the results off the CloudLab instance.
 On Linux you can use something like the following:

 ```shell
 scp '<username>@<node>.cloudlab.us:/mydata/verus-sosp24-artifact/macro-stats/results/results.json' .